moazin/gsoc-proposal/proposal.md

 First, I will start with adding XML support to new GraphiQL which will have Monaco Editor.
 Currently, there is a fetcher query in _GraphiQl.tsx_, that fecthes data and checks whether it is a valid JSON or not.
 If response is XML with some other format, it makes the response red which indicates that there is some error.
 So far, I have done some changes it to make it generic.
 Once XML support is added, it will be very easy to add YAML, TOML and MDX support.

 Monaco Editor does not have syntax highlighting for ProtoBuf by default.
 So, I have to add Syntax Highlighting for ProtoBuf to Monaco Editor.
 Once it is added, adding ProtoBuf support will be easy.
 For testing purposes, I will have to modify express-graphql and make it able to send results in different formats.

-Tab options is not available in current version of GraphiQL however they are present in upcoming GraphiQL.
-There are two options how this plugin with work with them.
+Tab option is not available in current version of GraphiQL however this is present in upcoming GraphiQL.

 **Timeline**

 _Community Bonding Period:_ The best way of community bonding in an opensource organization is to read code, learn from it, fix issues and participate in discussions.
-I will follow this
+I will be doing these things in community bonding period.

-_Week 1-2:_ Modifying GraphQL to send different types of reponses  so that we can view them in GraphiQL
+_Week 1:_ Modifying GraphQL to send different types of reponses  so that we can view them in GraphiQL

-_Week 3-4:_ Adding support of XML to new GraphiQL
+_Week 2-3:_ Adding support of XML to new GraphiQL

-_Week 5-7:_ Adding support for MDX, YAML and TOML
+_Week 4-6:_ Adding support for MDX, YAML and TOML

-_Week 8-9:_ Adding support for ProtoBuf.
+_Week 7-8:_ Adding support for ProtoBuf.
 This includes syntax highlighting for ProtoBuf in MoncaEditor as well.

-_Week 10-11:_ Making this plugin to work with each Tab seapratrly.
+_Week 9-10:_ Making this plugin to work with each Tab seapratrly.

-_Week 12:_ Testing and Documentation
+_Week 11-12:_ Testing and Documentation

 ### Why should you pick me?